 One member of the group created a Spotify list of all the songs and at the meeting, we all took turns guessing which song belonged to which team member.
 Nothing provides a better window into your new teammate’s personality than learning that their fight song is “Mah Nah Mah Nah” from the Muppets.

-For Koster, one of the highlights of his onboarding experience last spring was participating in a virtual “Show and Tell” organized by the onboarding team.
+For Koster, one of the highlights of his onboarding experience last spring was participating in a virtual “Show and Tell” organised by the onboarding team.
 New hires were asked to share an object that would tell their new teammates something about themselves.
 “It was like being in kindergarten again,” Koster said.
 But it gave him the opportunity to show his new hire class a note his young son had left on his pillow, which read: “Good luck on your first day at your new job, Dad.”

 The iCIMS talent team communicated next steps, including information needed for background checks and filling out paperwork that would be used to create a file on my iCIMS journey that could be used in the future to advance my career here.